Corlea Trackway Visitor Centre

 The centre opens daily from 15 March to 3 November.
 Hours run from 10:00 am to 6:00 pm, with the last admission at 5:00 pm.
 A typical visit, including the guided tour of the trackway and the bog walk, lasts around 90 minutes.

 Getting there – The centre lies about 3 km north‑west of Keenagh on the R357.
 From Ballymahon, follow the R392 north‑west; the site is sign‑posted.
 It is also reachable from Longford town (≈15 km) via the R392.
-Public transport options are limited, so a car is the most convenient way to visit.
+Public transport is limited, so a car is the most convenient way to visit.
+A local bus runs from Longford to Keenagh; the stop is a short walk from the centre.

 Facilities – Restrooms, a wheelchair‑accessible toilet, a small café serving hot drinks, and a picnic area are on site.
 Bicycle parking is provided for those cycling the Royal Canal Greenway before or after their visit.